kenan-rhoton/warhammer-report/strategy/Fyreslayers.md

 Pretty good, crazy expensive.
 Normally a Battlesmith is more effective, but this stacks with it.
 Make sure to protect the Runesmiter!

+### Vostarg Lodge (100)

+- 1 Lords of the Lodge (with aditional unit of Hearthguard Berzerkers)
+- 1 Warrior Kinband
+- Any other Fyreslayer units

+Abilities:
+- Proud Lineage: The Rune of Fiery Determination is always activated with an enhanced effect.
+- Fearsome Reputation: Subtract 1 Bravery from any enemy units within 3" of units from the Battallion

+#### Notes

+This comes with an awesome benefit: having *two* units of Hearthguard Berzerkers to benefit from Lords of the Lodge.

+However, it costs 100 points on top of forcing you to also pick a kinband which means you also need to bring 3 units of vulkites (which will probably be 10-man then), which means it's probably a prohibitive cost in terms of fielding a very useful army.

+This might be awesome in 2.5k, though.

 ## The Runes

 At the start of each of your hero phases, you can activate a rune.
 A rune can only be activated once per game.
 Roll a dice and on a 6 you get its enhanced effect.